The Benefits of Houseplants & Houseplant Care

 Growing houseplants can also increase your connections with others.
 Local plant and gardening societies, as well as online groups, can provide a way to socialise and meet others who share your interest and passion for houseplants.

-- Finally, always check whether the plant is toxic, and, if necessary, make sure that it is out of reach of children and pets.
+- Toxicity – Always check whether the plant is toxic and, if necessary, make sure it is out of reach of children and pets.

-We hope this list of the best benefits of houseplants has convinced you to take up growing indoor plants and make your house feel like a home.
+And that’s how to care for houseplants & the benefits of them!
+We hope this handy guide has convinced you to start growing your own indoor plants to make your house feel like a home.
 See our helpful guide of the best indoor plants to get you started.
-There are hundreds to choose from, and we look at some varieties that could be the right ones for you.
+There are hundreds to choose from, so you can find the variety that’s right for you.

 At HSL, your comfort and wellbeing are our top priority, so we offer a range of practical and comfortable chairs, sofas and beds that have all been approved by our Occupational Therapist, Julie Jennings Dip COT HCPC, to support a healthy lifestyle.